jakemoran/Chess/README.md

 A fully-functional game of chess built from scratch using Python's pygame library.
 Incorporates all rules of the game, including draw conditions, using an object-oriented framework.
-Work in progress.
+Working to add aesthetic features.